FengSuSky/CCB-VQA/README.md

 # Learning Content and Context with Language Bias for VQA

-This repo contains code to run the VQA-CP and VQA v2 experiments from our paper ["Learning Content and Context with Language Bias for Visual Question Answering"](https://arxiv.org/pdf/2012.11134.pdf)In particular, it contains code to train a VQA model so that it can utilize question-type priors to learn content and context for answering questions.
+This repo contains code to run the VQA-CP and VQA v2 experiments from our paper ["Learning Content and Context with Language Bias for Visual Question Answering"](https://arxiv.org/pdf/2012.11134.pdf).
+In particular, it contains code to train a VQA model so that it can utilize question-type priors to learn content and context for answering questions.

 This repo contains code modified from [here](https://github.com/yanxinzju/CSS-VQA),many thanks!